StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 }
 ```

-<h6> Finally, this can download and upload files on the C2, send a pulse to the C2, push a trigger and launch a new process ( like push an additionnal tool).</h6>
+<h6>Finally, this can download and upload files on the C2, send a pulse to the C2, push a trigger and launch a new process (like push an additional tool).</h6>

 ``` powershell
 function upload($buf)